initialcommit-com/git-sim/CONTRIBUTING.md

 $ git-sim --animate add newfile.txt
 ```

-6) After pushing your code changes up to your fork, [submit a pull request](https://github.com/initialcommit-com/git-sim/compare) for me
+8) After pushing your code changes up to your fork, [submit a pull request to the `dev` branch](https://github.com/initialcommit-com/git-sim/compare) for me
-to review your code, provide feedback, and integrate it into the codebase!
+to review your code, provide feedback, and merge it into the codebase!

 ## Code style guide